cis198-2016s/homework/final/README.md

 This project is worth 40% of the final course grade.

-* **TENTATIVE**
 * 15%: Proposal and Presentation
 * 20%: Milestone 1 Presentation and Status
 * 20%: Milestone 2 Presentation and Status
 * 45%: Final Presentation, Status, and Report

 ## Project Guidelines